Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Evaluation

 To ensure the practicability of our system, aspects regarding \textbf{scalability and performance} must be considered, including throughput, latency, and costs.
 Besides, we also assess performance metrics like the end-to-end duration of the \ac{e-prescription} creation and spending process for our prototype.
 Regarding costs, several observations of the system can be made.
-If the smart contract described in figure~\ref{fig:ePrescription_Contract} was implemented on the public Ethereum blockchain, creating the token would currently cost around 15\,USD, and the redemption of an \ac{e-prescription} around 2\,USD\footnote{The Gas costs for creating a prescription in public Ethereum are approximately 85,000 Gas.
+If the smart contract described in figure~\ref{fig:ePrescription_Contract} was deployed on the public Ethereum blockchain, creating the token would currently cost around 60\,USD, and the redemption of an \ac{e-prescription} around 8\,USD\footnote{The Gas costs for creating a prescription in the public Ethereum network are approximately 85,000 Gas.
 1 Gas currently costs around $10^{11}$\,Wei.
 One Ether corresponds to $10^{18}$\,Wei, i.e., 1\,Gas corresponds to $10^{-7}$ Ether.
-One Ether currently costs more than 1000~USD, so
+One Ether currently costs more than 4,000~USD, so

-Gas for spending a prescription again depends on the amount to around 14,000~Gas, i.e., around 1\,USD -- cheaper, but still way too expensive for our use case.}.
-Moreover, the throughput would currently be limited to around 10\,tx/s, and the latency for creating and sending the token would be on the order of a minute and highly volatile.
-For this reason, we propose to use a permissioned blockchain as long as the throughput of public blockchains is very limited and transaction costs are high.
-In the near future, second layer solutions such sharding (splitting the blockchain into sub-chains with a lower degree of redundancy), zk-rollups (a subgroup of participants creates succinct proofs of the correctness a large number of transactions in a batch so that only very little storage computational resources are required for verifying the correctness of the aggregate update), and ``side channels'' (infrequent on-chain settlement and off-chain transactions based on multi-signatures and fraud-proofs)~\cite{gudgeon2019sok} could enable implementing this architecture also on public permissionless blockchains with acceptable costs.
+Gas for spending a prescription again depends on the amount to around 14,000~Gas, i.e., around 10\,USD -- cheaper, but still way too expensive for our use case.}.
+Moreover, the throughput would currently be limited to around 10\,tx/s, and the latency for creating and sending the token would be in the order of a minute and highly volatile.
+For this reason, we decided to use a permissioned blockchain in our implementation.
+In the near future, sharding and second layer solutions such as optimistic and zk-rollups~\cite{gudgeon2019sok,schaffner2021scaling} could enable implementing this architecture also on public permissionless blockchains with acceptable costs.